crsmith01/hw11-employee-tracker/README.md

 The following video demonstrates the application's functionality':
 ![Screencastify](https://drive.google.com/file/d/1WNhBRdA3fixn8SrAo-d4TCafZxpcUDwY/view)

-The following video demonstrates the application's functionality':
+The following link leads to the GitHub repository for this app:
 ![GitHub Link](https://github.com/crsmith01/hw11-employee-tracker)

 ## Tests
-Tests were written with jest.
 To run tests, enter the following in your command-line: npm run test

 ## Usage
 To start enter: node employee-tracker.js